Listen To Our Podcast🎧

 This scenario shows the fundamental tension in modern facial recognition AI.
 High accuracy alone cannot create confidence.
 When decisions remain opaque, trust quickly erodes.
 Organizations are recognizing that responsible AI and AI transparency are essential to ensure users and regulators can rely on biometric systems.

-A 2024 survey of digital banking users found that almost 50% lose confidence in a platform after experiencing two unexplained authentication failures, highlighting that trust is as critical as technical performance.
+A 2024 Jumio Digital Identity Trends report found that nearly half of digital banking users lose confidence in a platform after two unexplained authentication failures — a signal that trust in the system matters as much as the accuracy of the underlying model.

 Why Accuracy Metrics Are Not Enough ?